PhotoBBInPhilly2008.JPG

-From solving equations to choreographing routines, Barbara “Barb” Bernstein has always blended art and science.
-After earning her Ph.D. from the University of Maryland’s School of Education, she began her career as a mathematics instructor at Bowie State University and later helped run a family business that published an annual Tax Guide for College Teachers.
+After earning her Ph.D. from the University of Maryland’s School of Education, Barbara (Barb) Bernstein began her career as a mathematics instructor at Bowie State University.
+She later helped run a family business that published an annual Tax Guide for College Teachers.

 But a lifelong love of music and movement eventually led her in a different direction.
 Since the early 2000s, Barb has been a full-time Latin dance teacher; she runs the Danceintime dance company.
 The shift from teaching math to dance may seem like a leap, but Barbara has found these disciplines surprisingly similar.
 Both require helping students build their confidence, so they are comfortable with the consistent practice needed to achieve a solid level of skill.